Jabulile96/Jabulile96/README.md

 - 👋 Hi, I’m @Jabulile96
-- 👀 I’m interested in mathematics and software development.
+- 👀 I’m interested in mathematics, data science and software development.
-- 🌱 I’m currently learning software development and I'm doing my master's research in mathematics.
+- 🌱 I’m currently working as data scientist at FNB.
 - 💞️ I’m looking to collaborate on any intresting new developmenst in programming and software development.
 - 📫 How to reach me khozajabulile6@gmail.com